Rosalie E. Wahl: Impact on the law

 Judge Harriet Lansing commented further on the poetry of Wahl’s opinions.
 "Rosalie’s inclusivity of landscape is one of the enduring delights of her opinions.
 Her descriptions and metaphors of the heartland are great sources of strength.
 Whether it is layering sod along a culvert in Kliniski v.
 Southdale Manor Inc., or observing a dew-laden bulldozer in Anderson v.
-American Casuality Col. Or listening to the rattle of old rain gutters beside a chicken coop in State v.
+American Casualty Col. Or listening to the rattle of old rain gutters beside a chicken coop in State v.
 Anderson you can see the meadow stretching beyond.
 But my personal favorite is her evocation in In re Wang of a substantial evidence standards as “evidence with heft.”
-I can see the threshers in the field and taste the lemon meringue pie for lunch.
-Rosalie’s work in the judiciary has left indelible “evidence of heft,” and as a judge and as a citizen, I am grateful."
+I can see the threshers in the field and taste the lemon meringue pie for lunch."

 Wahl mentored women clerks.
 One of her former clerks, Amy Adams, wrote, "I have never met anyone as fiercely committed to the preservation of individual dignity as Justice Wahl.
 In every decision, every hearing, every encounter, she remained committed to the ideal that each person is entitled to decency and respect, and she granted that respect to everyone; justices, trial court judges, litigants, and attorneys.
 I never saw Justice Wahl listen to an oral argument while sitting back in her chair.
 She always leaned forward, giving each oralist her full attention, assuring each party that he or she was receiving a full and fair hearing of his or her argument."

 She spearheaded and chaired the state taskforce on gender fairness and the courts; Minnesota was the sixth state to conduct such a study.
-She then went on to chair the racial bias taskforce.
+She then went on to chair the state's racial bias taskforce.
 She was a longtime champion of the rights of the mentally ill.
 “What is not so well known in the state where she lives is that Wahl’s contributions to legal education may have more national impact than her work as a state supreme court justice.”
 Wahl was the first woman to chair the American Bar Association’s Accreditation Committee as well as the Section of Legal Education and Admissions to the Bar where she shrewdly and skillfully put together the strategy for expanding clinical legal education.
 She was a pivotal member of the National Association of Women Judges which awarded her the Joan Demsey Klein award honoree of the year award in 2004.
 The Minnesota State Bar Association named an annual award in her honor.
 Minnesota Women Lawyers named its annual lecture in her honor.